pajardsaputra/pajardsaputra/README.md

 Full-Stack Web Developer
 ------------------------

-I've been programming since 2020 and have more than three years of experience in front-end web development.
+I've been programming since 2020 and have more than three years of work experience in front-end web development.
 Now, I'm going to focus on the back-end, too, so I can be a Full-Stack Web Developer.

 * 🌍  I'm based in somewhere in Earth
 * ✉️  You can contact me at [pajardsaputra@pm.me](mailto:pajardsaputra@pm.me)